 Operating expenses increased \$101.2 million, or 9.2 percent, over the 2017-18 fiscal year.
 Compensation and employee benefits increased by \$48.5 million.
 Salaries increased \$39.5 million due to investments in the University faculty hiring plan including support personnel, growth in post-doctoral medical resident programs, and annual salary increases.
 Retirement expenses including actuarial determined pension expenses and healthcare expenses increased \$12.5 million.
+These increases were offset by decreases in salary reimbursements and other non-retirement benefits.
 Services and supplies increased by \$17.4 million, or 9.2 percent, due to an increase in demand for computer store resale supplies, more repairs and maintenance activity, and consulting services for grant and other system upgrades.
 Scholarships, fellowships, and waivers increased by \$24.7 million, or 20.6 percent, resulting from increased awards for the Florida Bright Futures Scholarship Program and Federal Pell Grants.